bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:17 AM CT, June 25</p>
+<p class="updated_time"> Latest data: 08:00 AM CT, June 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 4° **warmer** than yesterday.
+Today's high is 84°, which is 3° **warmer** than yesterday.
 Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 69°
+- 70°
-- Mostly Clear
+- Clear
-- 93% humidity
+- 92% humidity
-- 6 mph wind
+- 7 mph wind
-- 31% cloud cover
+- 10% cloud cover
 - 23 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 1.76 inches of rain expected in the next 48 hours